Department of Management

 - Special Projects (CIP) Assistance – We provide departments with special construction related services with priority given to those departments that lack internal project management and oversight expertise.
 In addition, we manage large-scale, cross departmental projects that require focused, high-level direction and management beyond the capabilities of existing departmental resources.

 - Information Technology Services - Serves as the central information technology division for the County of Maui agencies and departments.
 ITSD also provides geospatial and cartographic services to county agencies and departments.

 - Energy – Long-term, organization-wide, renewable and sustainable energy related planning and programs that encourage the incorporation of technologies that will lessen our dependence on fossil fuels while also decreasing our overall carbon footprint.

 Throughout the year, we work closely with all departments to ensure that they are utilizing best practices in performance management to operate and deliver services to the public as economically and efficiently as possible.
 The process of performance management involves regular meetings with department leadership to review performance measurements and the decisions that have been made based on the metrics collected.
 Performance management is an ongoing process that involves analysis and data-driven decision making to focus on the needs of the public.

-In July of 2017, we were honored with the prestigious Certificate of Achievement by the International City/County Management Association (ICMA).
-According to the ICMA, "Maui County is among 19 jurisdictions receiving the Certificate of Achievement, and one of 57 recognized overall."
+In July of 2018, we were honored, for a second year in a row, with the prestigious Certificate of Achievement by the International City/County Management Association (ICMA).
+According to the ICMA, "Maui County is among 15 jurisdictions receiving the Certificate of Achievement, and one of 57 recognized overall."
 Special recognition goes to all those involved in pushing Maui County forward through this arduous but critical process.